GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 $$ \frac{\partial \mathbf{q}}{\partial t} + \nabla \cdot (\mathbf{u}\otimes\mathbf{q}) + g h \nabla \eta + g h \mathbf{S_f} + \mathbf{M_s} = 0 $$

-See text in the section on Finite Volume Schemes for definitions of these variables.
+For definitions of these variables see the above section on Finite Volume Schemes.
 Tolkova has reported considerable benchmarking of CLIFFS; see links in the README of the aforementioned repository, and also *Tolkova, E. Land--Water Boundary Treatment for a Tsunami Model With Dimensional Splitting Pure and Applied Geophysics, 2014, 171, 2289-2314*.

 The CLIFFS solver was added to SWALS by extracting the inner computational routine, with only minor modifications to get it to compile in our framework.
 CLIFFS solves the shallow water equations using characteristic variables; in SWALS we transfer to/from these variables every time-step because our nesting/parallel framework requires the solver to work with the stage, UH, VH and bed elevation.
 For this reason the implementation in SWALS might be slower than a pure CLIFFS implementation.
 On the other hand CLIFFS is quite efficient anyway, and one can employ mixed openmp/mpi in SWALS which may permit larger parallel runs.